jion/python-scraper/README.md

 python main_example.py
 ```

-and to run the only test file I made (bad for me):
+and to run the only one test file that I made (bad for me):
 ```
+cd src/
-python lib/scraper/test_operations.py
+python -m unittest scraper.test_operations
 ```

 That is all.